jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 And today, we're struggling to figure out where to get more face masks, hand sanitizers, and ventilators.

 On the bright side, having our backs against the wall makes us adapt.
 Among the technical innovations, World War II is when America updated its culture.
-Finally, women and blacks got to show their full potential in the frontline of work and war.
+Finally, women and blacks got to show their full potential in the frontline and assemly line of the war.

 It's no surprise the equality, and civil rights movements upgraded even further after its people helped win the war.

 We can follow suit and start to remake our society during this pandemic by adopting a modern philosophy for the Internet Age.

 ![Battle Scene](/img\diagrams\3660777028_ab476812f3_o-smaller.jpg)
 This photo was taken in 1943 in Pascagoula Mississipi.
-While most German and Japanese women were prohibited from working, America was adapting away from traditions; its no surprise which philosophy won.
+While most German and Japanese women were prohibited from working, America was adapting away from old traditions.
+Its no surprise which philosophy won.
 Credit: [National Archives Catalog](https://catalog.archives.gov/id/522890)

 ## Click